-The current broadcast team in the booth for Monday Night Football includes Steve Levy and Brian Griese, while the Manning brothers Eli and Peyton will be doing an alternative telecast on ESPN2 for some games during the 2021 season.
-Lisa Salters staffs up the sideline.
+Meanwhile the Manning brothers Eli and Peyton proved a real hit doing an alternative telecast on ESPN2 for some games during the 2021 season.
+Lisa Salters currently staffs up the sideline.

-During its glory days the likes of Frank Gifford, Al Michaels and John Madden made MNF THE game of the week for America – it became an institution.
+During its glory days the likes of Frank Gifford, Michaels (in a previous life) and John Madden made MNF THE game of the week for America – it became an institution.
 Aikman and Buck coming on board returns it to something like that status for the first time in many years.

 The product has lost some of its lustre in recent years – there have been some failed experiments in the booth (‘Booger’ McFarland and Jason Witten anyone?) and the schedule is often pretty average.